Manaslu Circuit Trek

 • A comprehensive medical kit

-• All necessary equipments for the staff
+• All necessary equipment for the staff

 • All the government and local taxes